 EducationReturn to top

 As a former public school teacher, Sonia knows first-hand the importance of providing our families, educators, and school districts the support they need to give every child the chance for success.
 As a policy-maker, she also knows that empowering an educated workforce is our state’s single best strategy for economic prosperity.
-That’s why Sonia’s administration will lead the way to make quality, debt-free, universal public education from birth to adulthood a reality for every Massachusetts student.
-She’s released a comprehensive education plan, which will:
+Our next Governor should lead the way to make quality, debt-free, universal public education from birth to adulthood a reality for every Massachusetts student.
+Sonia released a comprehensive education plan, which will:

 Establish universal early education as an affordable option for all families.